 Another algorithm applied to geophysical problems is algorithm HAMMING (Gvishiani and Kosobokov, 1981).
-There are also other possible applications of this algorithm (for example Keilis-Borok and Lichtman, 1981).
+There are also other possible applications of this algorithm (for example Keilis-3orok and Lichtman, 1981).

-The application of this algorithm also consists in two steps.
+The application of this algorithm consists also in two steps.

 Learning